|Missed a Chapter?||Content Warnings|

 Aren’t I supposed to have some sort of chocolate to offer?
 Isn’t that how it’s supposed to go when you meet a monster?

-You haven’t been attention to your own diet.
+You haven’t been paying attention to your own diet.
 You are made of chocolate, and you bleed coffee.
 You’re a walking, talking mocha.

 I hate it when you’re right.